Overseas pension transfers

 Within 30 days of the request, the UK scheme administrator must collect information from the individual to allow the transfer to proceed.
 This can be done using form APSS263.
 The individual then has 60 days to provide this information.
 If they don’t, the UK scheme administrator must deduct the overseas transfer charge if the transfer proceeds.

-The charge also applies if someone is exempt at the outset, but their circumstances change during the ‘relevant period’ - which is five full tax years from the date of the transfer - so that none of the exceptions applies.
+The charge also applies if someone is exempt at the outset, but their circumstances change during the ‘relevant period’ - which is five full tax years from the date of the transfer - so none of the exceptions apply.
 The reverse is also true – the charge is refunded if it’s applied at the outset, but at least one of the exceptions becomes applicable during the relevant period.

 The scheme and individual have joint and several liability for the charge.
 This means the scheme should deduct and pay the charge to HMRC.
 But if it doesn’t, the individual will end up paying the charge via self-assessment.